ChaosClubCo/FlashFusion/replit.md

 ## Overview

 FlashFusion is a cinematic AI-powered development platform designed to rapidly transform ideas into full-stack applications.
 It functions as a production-ready landing page and marketing site showcasing AI development capabilities, featuring tiered pricing (Free, Pro, Enterprise) and usage-based access control.
 The platform emphasizes best-in-class web development practices, including WCAG 2.1 AA accessibility, CSP-safe patterns, and optimized performance.
-The project has completed its MVP, with all core features implemented and verified, including a robust frontend, PostgreSQL persistence with Drizzle ORM, atomic rate limiting, a persistent generation queue, PWA support, full internationalization, and comprehensive usage tracking.
+The project has completed its MVP foundation with real AI code generation, and is now implementing authentication, payments, user dashboard, and download features.

 ## User Preferences